 No luck?
 Then check what is available online to get an idea of fares around the times you plan to travel.
-You can use your favourite flight search engine or give Kiwi.com below a try, we like using this one as it sometimes gives you different combinations that could save you money that are not available from other sources and is very easy to use, even maps your routes:
+You can choose from any of the favourite flight search

 Make sure you check the schedules, flying times and connections, don't just go with price.
 Things to watch out for:

 Sometimes a cheaper flight might require a lenghty connection or worst, an overnight stay at the connecting city, which will add to the cost of the flight if you have to find accommodations.

 Other times, when connecting at big city hubs, you might fly into one airport (i.e. New York's La Guardia) and your connecting flight might depart from another city airport (New York's Kennedy), which you might be better off avoiding if at all possible.